-- Each municipality should require the decommissioning of known abandoned wells and upgrading or decommissioning of wells that do not meet the requirements of Regulation 903; - Each municipality should require wells constructed prior to the passing of Regulation 903 be upgraded to meet the current requirements for new well construction; and - 3) The Ministry of the Environment is strongly encouraged to undertake an updated risk-based program analysis of the compliance program associated with the Wells Regulation 903 as amended, made under the Ontario Water Resources Act. - a.
-The program analysis should consider: - i.
-Increased MOE field presence with well contractors, - ii.
-Complaint response prioritization where the presence of a transport pathway would endanger sources of municipal drinking water, and - Focusing resources in areas where improperly constructed, maintained or abandoned wells may increase the potential threat to municipal drinking water sources.
+Each municipality should require the decommissioning of known abandoned wells and upgrading or decommissioning of wells that do not meet the requirements of Regulation 903; Each municipality should require wells constructed prior to the passing of Regulation 903 be upgraded to meet the current requirements for new well construction; and The Ministry of the Environment is strongly encouraged to undertake an updated risk-based program analysis of the compliance program associated with the Wells Regulation 903 as amended, made under the Ontario Water Resources Act.
+The program analysis should consider: Implementer: Ministry of the Environment and Municipality Applicable Areas: This policy applies to the following areas: WHPA A, B and C - Deloro, Madoc, Tweed, Point Anne and Peats Point.
+Tools: Transport Pathway policy pursuant to Section 27 of Ontario Regulation 287/07.